 To sign up for this Summer Intensive, fill out this brief registration form.

 For more info regarding our summer program, housing, travel, and more, visit our Summer Workshop General Information page.
 For a more in-depth experience, inquire about adding a private lesson with someone from the NYJW Faculty during your visit.
 Learn more about how you can combine Summer Intensives to create a customized Summer Jazz Packages.
 Feel free to reach out via email at firstname.lastname@example.org with any additional questions.

 When you join us for one or more of our intensives, you can expect to become a member of our tightly knit community.
 There will be musicians from all over the world looking to learn, explore and make connections.
 You will be making connections that last a lifetime.
 A typical day will be as follows:

 2:00pm – 5:00pm: Afternoon Sessions

 Student will normally organize small groups or go check out some concerts.
 See “Fun Evening Activities” in the General Information page for more details.
 There will be opportunities for every student to perform outside of the school, more details coming up soon.

 The New York Jazz Workshop Summer Series is held in our space at Michiko Studios in midtown Manhattan, just a few blocks from Times Square.

 between 6th and 7th avenue.

-Wula begins regular Open Level Djembe & Dundun Class in our New Home in Astoria.
+Wula hosts Open Level Djembe & Dundun Class at our shop in Astoria.
 Teachers throughout the year include: Michael Markus, M'Bemba Bangoura, Mangue Sylla, & Special Artists.